 In manufacturing terms, productivity means money.
 It affects costs, profitability, and the ability to remain competitive.
 In an increasingly tough global marketplace, having a competitive edge can be a make or break factor.

-Manufacturing productivity is more than a simple numbers game, though.
+However, manufacturing productivity is more than a simple numbers game.
 If, for example, the strive to increase throughput causes quality to nose-dive, the ratio of output to input will take a hit and productivity will drop.
+Therefore, we need to examine how to improve productivity while maintaining quality.

 A skilled workforce is a productive one.
 Employees who are knowledgeable make fewer mistakes and deliver to a higher standard.
 A commitment to training and development also helps retain employees, reducing the cost—and production impact—of churn, and training from scratch.